 Basis for Disclaimer of Opinion

-(a) As explained in note 1 to the financial statements, all the directors of the company except two directors, andCompany Secretary have resigned from their positions in the Company prior to commencement of theCorporate Insolvency Resolution Process (“CIRP") on 2nd November 2023 Upon commencement of theCIRP, the powers of the Board of Directors of the Company stand suspended and are exercised by theResolution Professional ("RP").
-Since these financial statements belong to the period comprising of both preand post CIRP and hence, as informed to us, these financial statements have been prepared with the same"basis of preparation" as adopted by the erstwhile Board of Directors as enumerated upon the Board underSection 134(5), of the Companies Act, 2013 and related regulations, while highlighting/addressing anymaterial departures as per the current conditions and events which occurred subsequent to the balancesheet date.
-We have been informed that for the closing balances as on 31s1 March 2023 and period prior toinitiation of CIRP, the RP has relied on the representations and statements made by existing staff/heads ofthe departments and accounts, Finance and Tax team of the Company.
-We have been given to understandthat RP has signed the attached financial statements solely for the purpose of compliance and discharginghis duty under the CIRP, governed by the Insolvency and Bankruptcy Code, 2016 (the "Code").
+(a) As explained in note 1 to the financial statements, all the directors of the company except two directors haveresigned from their positions in the Company prior to commencement of the Corporate Insolvency ResolutionProcess (“CIRP") on 2nd November 2023.
+Upon commencement of the CIRP, the powers of the Board ofDirectors of the Company stand suspended and are exercised by the Resolution Professional (“RP”).
+Thesefinancial statements belong to the post CIRP period and as informed to us, these financial statements havebeen prepared with the same “basis of preparation” as adopted by the erstwhile Board of Directors asenumerated upon the Board under Section 134(5), of the Companies Act, .201.3 and related regulations,while highlighting/addressing any material departures as per the current conditions and events whichoccurred subsequent to the balance sheet date.
+We have been informed that for the closing balances as on31st March 2023 and period prior to initiation of CIRP, the RP has relied on the representations andstatements made by existing staff/heads of the departments and accounts, Finance and Tax team of theCompany.
+We have been given to understand that RP has signed the attached financial statements solelyfor the purpose of compliance and discharging his duty under the CIRP, governed by the Insolvency andBankruptcy Code, 2016 (the "Code").

 (b) As mentioned in note 39 to the financial statements, pursuant to the commencement of CIRP of the Companyunder Insolvency and Bankruptcy Code, 2016, there are various claims submitted by the financial creditors,operational creditors, employees and other creditors to the RP.
-The balances of financial creditors in thebooks have been adjusted to match the claims submitted by them.
-The overall obligations and liabilitiesincluding interest on loans and the principal amount of loans shall be determined upon the successfulresolution of the Company.
+The balances of financial creditors in thebooks have been adjusted to match the claims submitted by them, The overall obligations and liabilitiesincluding interest on loans and the principal amount of loans shall be determined upon the successfulresolution of the Company.
 Pending final outcome of the CIRP, no accounting impact in the books ofaccounts has been made in respect of excess or short claims or non-receipt of claims for operational andfinancial creditors.
 Hence, consequential impact, if any, is currently not ascertainable and we are unable tocomment on possible financial impact of the same.

-(C) On the basis of information and explanations provided to us, as part of RP’s responsibility under the CIRP,the RP has sent recovery notices to certain parties having outstanding trade receivables, has filedapplications under section 138 of the Negotiable Instruments Act, 1881 to the extent of cheques availablewith the erstwhile management, and has also filed applications under section 9 of the Insolvency andBankruptcy Code, 2016 as the case may be.
+(c) On the basis of information and explanations provided to us, as part of RP's responsibility under the CIRP,the RP has sent recovery notices to certain parties having outstanding trade receivables, has filedapplications under section 138 of the Negotiable Instruments Act, 1881 to the extent of cheques availablewith the erstwhile management, and has also filed applications under section 9 of the Insolvency andBankruptcy Code, 2016 as the case may be.
 The RP has been partially successful in recovery of somemonies through settlements.
+As mentioned in note 5 to the financial statements, a total of 172 mattersinvolving an amount of Rs.
+72.77 crores are pending adjudication under section 138 of the Negotiableinstruments Act, 1881.
+These cases have been filed and are being pursued by the RP before various L.D.Metropolitan Magistrate Courts in Mumbai, Maharashtra.

 (d) As required by Standards on Auditing (SA's), we could not carry out certain mandatory audit procedures likeattending physical verification of inventories, obtaining direct confirmations from banks / trade receivables /trade and other creditors etc. due to various factors.
 Accordingly, we could not obtain sufficient andappropriate evidence for adequacy and reasonableness of management estimates for various provisions, fairvaluation / net realizable value of various assets etc. These matters can have material and pervasive impacton the financial statements.
 Consequential impact, if any, of matters described below, on recognition ofcertain components in financial statements including its presentation / disclosure is currently notascertainable.